 Seriously, I really think the best way to learn how to make electronic music is listen tons of other producers work and then try to do the same.
 But remember, keep it original and don’t be afraid to try something completely new.
-There’s lots of room for fresh ideas!
+There’s a lot of room for fresh ideas!

 Next, a few short words about the production itself.